card-io/card.io-dmz/opencv2/README.md

 When building the iOS or Android versions of card.io, this directory is not actually needed.
 Each of those projects contains its own `opencv_device` directory, which includes these header files as well as the relevant OpenCV static libraries built for that platform.

-But if you are trying to use card.io's `dmz` project in a different context, such as building card.io for a platform other that iOS or Android, these header files might come in handy.
+But if you are trying to use card.io's `dmz` project in a different context, such as building card.io for a platform other than iOS or Android, these header files might come in handy.

 In that case, however, you will still need to build your own platform-specific OpenCV static libraries.
 Specifically these two: `libopencv_core.a` and `libopencv_imgproc.a`.